Comet-Robotics/URC/README.md

 - To run, "ros2 launch rtab_package rtab.launch.py".
   - This node takes care of all transforms needed for the Nav2 stack.
   - rgbd odometry creates an odom -> base_link odometry message
-  - ekf robot_localization fuses the IMU odometry with the visual odometry and actually publishes the odom -> base_link transformation
+  - ukf robot_localization fuses the IMU odometry with the visual odometry and publishes the odom -> base_link transformation
   - rgbd-slam publishes the map -> odom frame
-  - Currently uses the Frame-to-Frame model, there are more computationally expensive but robust options out there
+  - RTAB-MAP frame to frame model

 - Then, cd to navigation, which is also in the ws_urc src folder.
 Colcon build, source the install.
   - Run with "ros2 launch navigation nav.launch.py"